Guardian Council: Role in the 2009 elections

-On 29 June 2009, the Constitutional Council certified the results of the controversial election in which President Mahmoud Ahmadinejad was elected.
+On 29 June 2009, the Constitutional Council certified the results of the controversial election in which Ahmadinejad was elected.
 The Council had completed a recount of 10 per cent of the overall votes in order to appease the citizens of Iran.
 As the "final authority on the election", the Council has declared the election closed.
 The certification of the results set off a wave of protests, disregarding the Iranian government's ban on street marches.